nextcloud/documentation/admin_manual/installation/source_installation.rst

 ------------------------------------

 We recommend setting the directory permissions in your ownCloud installation as strictly as possible for stronger security.
-Please refer to :ref:`strong_perms`.
+Please refer to :ref:`strong-perms-label`.

 SELinux
 -------